okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-mange-multiple-domains/main/index.md

 The following are the generic steps to add the records.
 The specific interface will vary.

-1. Locate the the JSON output from the [Create an okta-domain resource](#create-a-custom-domain-resource).
+1. Locate the the JSON output from the [Create a custom domain resource](#create-a-custom-domain-resource).

 1. Log into your domain provider for your custom domain and navigate to the domain record editor.